AI-Agents-Force-SDK/aiagentsforce/libs/community/README.md

 ## What is it?

-AI Agents Force Community contains third-party integrations that implement the base interfaces defined in AI Agents Force Core, making them ready-to-use in any AI Agents Force application.
+AI Agents Force Community is a collection of ready-to-use third-party integrations built on top of AI Agents Force Core interfaces.
+These integrations extend the core functionality and can be easily incorporated into any AI Agents Force project.

 For full documentation see the [API reference](https://docs.aiagentsforce.com/api_reference/community/index.html).